ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 - **Programming:** Code generation, error analysis, debugging, and conceptual explanations (initially focusing on Python; extensible to other languages).
 - **General Queries:** Explanations of concepts, definitions, summarization, and general-purpose Q&A.

-Out-of-scope items for the current iteration include advanced domain-specific tools (e.g., physics simulation engines), full exam-generation systems, and deep integration with institutional learning management systems.
+Out-of-scope for this iteration: discipline-specific agents (e.g., physics labs), full LMS integration, high-stakes exam generation, and unmanaged web browsing.

 ---